robbestad/zf2blog/README.md

 3. Create a folder named cache in /data and make it writable (for Twig templating)

-4. You must allow htaccess to be readable
+4. You must allow htaccess to be readable.
+Also, make sure the rewrite module in Apache2 is enabled and that you configure the server to allow overriding the htaccess
 Virtual Host
 ------------
 Afterwards, set up a virtual host to point to the public/ directory of the